leafOfTree/vim-vue-plugin/README.md

 ## Context-based behavior

-As there are more than one language in `.vue` file, different mapping, completion and local options may be required under different tags or syntax (current language filetype)
+There are more than one language in `.vue` file.
+Different mappings, completions, and local options may be required under different tags or syntax (current language filetype)

 This plugin provides functions to get the tag/syntax where the cursor is in